amoeba-rb/amoeba/README.md

     end

 This example does the same thing as the inclusive style example, it will copy the post's tags and authors but not its comments.
 As with inclusive style, there is no need to explicitly enable amoeba when specifying fields to exclude.

+### Cloning

+If you are using a Many-to-Many relationship, you may tell amoeba to actually make duplicates of the original related records rather than merely maintaining association with the original records.
+Cloning is easy, merely tell amoeba which fields to clone in the same way you tell it which fields to include or exclude.

+    class Post < ActiveRecord::Base
+      has_and_belongs_to_many :warnings

+      has_many :post_widgets
+      has_many :widgets, :through => :post_widgets

+      amoeba do
+        enable
+        clone [:widgets, :tags]
+      end
+    end

+    class Warning < ActiveRecord::Base
+      has_and_belongs_to_many :posts
+    end

+    class PostWidget < ActiveRecord::Base
+      belongs_to :widget
+      belongs_to :post
+    end

+    class Widget < ActiveRecord::Base
+      has_many :post_widgets
+      has_many :posts, :through => :post_widgets
+    end

+This example will actually duplicate the warnings and widgets in the database.
+If there were originally 3 warnings in the database then, upon duplicating a post, you will end up with 6 warnings in the database.
+This is in contrast to the default behavior where your new post would merely be re-associated with any previously existing warnings and those warnings themselves would not be duplicated.

 ### Limiting Association Types